tobek/headsoak/notes.md

         - yes
         - yes, don't ask me again
         - no
-    - unshare: save 'x' into share-ee's share thing
+    - unshare: save 'x' into recipient's share thing
 - when someone shares something with you:
     - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
         - Accept